javiabellan/machine-learning/NLP.md

    - Input: **unique word embeddings**
    - Output: **contextual word embeddings**
    - Blocks:
-     - Positional encodings
+     - Positional encodings: Since models contents no recurrent or convolutions.
+This is information about tokens order.
      - Attention
      - Feedfowared layers
-     - Label smothing
+     - Label smothing: Ground truth -> 90% the correct word, and the rest 10% divided on the other words.
 3. Transformer decoder